A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Winter wonderland & summer paradise

-Some places in the world are just beautiful all throughout the year and Austria is certainly one of them.
-In the cold winter months, Austria turns into a true ski paradise.
-No wonder for a country with more than 150 peaks and some of the finest ski resorts in Europe.
+In the cold winter months, Austria turns into a true ski paradise with 150 peaks and some of the finest European ski resorts.
 Let the snow-covered mountain peaks be the backdrop to your winter wedding ceremony and say your vows outside with the most breathtaking Alpine background.
-After the frost outside, warm up again in your cosy chalet and spoil yourself with a hearty meal and a hot drink in front of the crackling fireplace and watch the snow fall outside your window.
 Once the snow begins to melt and sun peaks through the clouds, it’s time to pack your hiking boots and venture into the wild.

 When to get married in Austria